harini-0808/migration-mono-rest-grpc/README.md

 # Configuration
 1. Configure the database connection in config/db_config.py for storing analysis results and user credentials.
 2. Set up LLM settings in config/llm_config.py.
-3. Create an output directory for generated files: mkdir output.
-4. Configure frontend settings, such as API endpoints in React components (e.g., VITE_BACKEND_URL in the frontend's .env file).
+3. Configure frontend settings, such as API endpoints in React components (e.g., VITE_BACKEND_URL in the frontend's .env file).
-5. Set the JWT secret key in auth.py or as an environment variable (JWT_SECRET_KEY) for secure authentication.
+4. Set the JWT secret key in auth.py or as an environment variable (JWT_SECRET_KEY) for secure authentication.
-6. Set your azure openai api and embeddings endpoint and key and also database credentials in .env file.
+5. Set your azure openai api and embeddings endpoint and key and also database credentials in .env file.

 # Running the Service
 Start the FastAPI backend server: cd dotnet-microservice-extraction